Narrative of the Life of Frederick Douglass

 Narrative of the Life of Frederick Douglass, an American Slave is an 1845 memoir and treatise on abolition written by African-American orator and former slave Frederick Douglass during his time in Lynn, Massachusetts.
 It is the first of Douglass's three autobiographies, the others being My Bondage and My Freedom (1855) and Life and Times of Frederick Douglass (1881, revised 1892).

 Narrative of the Life of Frederick Douglass is generally held to be the most famous of a number of narratives written by former slaves during the same period.
 In factual detail, the text describes the events of his life and is considered to be one of the most influential pieces of literature to fuel the abolitionist movement of the early 19th century in the United States.

 Narrative of the Life of Frederick Douglass comprises eleven chapters that recount Douglass's life as a slave and his ambition to become a free man.
 It contains two introductions by well-known white abolitionists: a preface by William Lloyd Garrison and a letter by Wendell Phillips, both arguing for the veracity of the account and the literacy of its author.

 Synopsis

-Douglass begins by explaining that he does not know the date of his birth (in his third autobiography, he wrote, "I suppose myself to have been born in February 1817"), and that his mother died when he was 7 years old.
+Douglass begins by explaining that he does not know the date of his birth, and that his mother died when he was 7 years old.
 He has very few memories of her (children were commonly separated from their mothers), only of the rare nighttime visit.
-He thinks his father is a white man, possibly his owner.
 At a very early age, he sees his Aunt Hester being whipped.
-Douglass details the cruel interaction that occurs between slaves and slaveholders, as well as how slaves are supposed to behave in the presence of their masters.
-Douglass says that fear is what kept many slaves in servitude, for when they told the truth they were punished by their owners.
+This exposes Douglass to the true nature of slavery.